-I.1.5 Supplementary Sections – Supporting or more detailed information that might interrupt the flow of ideas in the main text should be placed in the sections containing annexes, appendices, references and attachments.
-A solid line can be used to separate such sections from the main text.
-"The Guide" describes the distinction between the uses of Annex and Appendix.
+I.1.5 Supplementary sections – Supporting or more detailed information that might interrupt the flow of ideas in the main text should be placed in the sections containing annexes, appendices, references and attachments.
+The main purpose of using supplementary sections is to keep the contribution concise.

+I.1.6 A contribution may propose text concerning new or revised Recommendations, which needs to follow clauses 2.6 and 2.7 of [b-ITU-T A.12].
+Specific templates and guides are available to draft ITU-T Recommendations (found in ITU-T Delegate's Resources web page1).
+Attention is drawn to [b-Author's Guide] in particular, which covers the rules for drafting a Recommendation in a standard manner, including inter alia the distinction between the uses of normative versus informative provisions.
 I.2 Mechanics and presentation

-I.2.1 Clause numbering – The contribution should be structured logically and, whenever clarity and flow demand, hierarchically, with discrete clauses and subclauses for presenting different levels of detail.
-Different clauses and subclauses in the main text should be designated with decimal numbers, adhering as much as possible to the hierarchical numbering system recommended for ITU-T texts (see "Guide"); for example, 1.1, 1.2.3.
-Examples for numbering the supplementary sections are A.1.1 Annex A and VI.3.4 of in Appendix VI.
+I.2.1 Clause numbering – The contribution should be structured logically and, when this improves clarity, hierarchically, with discrete clauses and subclauses for presenting different levels of detail.
+Different clauses and subclauses in the main text should be designated with decimal numbers, adhering as much as possible to the hierarchical numbering system recommended for ITU-T texts (see [b-Author's Guide]); for example, 1.1, 1.2.3.
+Examples for numbering the supplementary sections are A.1.1 (in Annex A) and VI.3.4 (in Appendix VI).

 I.2.2 Page numbering – The title page should be left unnumbered.
 All the following pages should be numbered consecutively from page 2, including tables, annexes, appendices or attachments.
 Page numbers should normally be centred at the top of the page.
 Each page should include the document number (if available) immediately below the page number.
-It is useful to show the total number of pages with the page number, e.g. 2 of 10.

-I.2.3 Figures and diagrams – Figures and diagrams must be clear and legible when printed in A4 format.
+I.2.3 Figures and diagrams – Figures and diagrams must be clear and legible when displayed on a screen.

 I.2.4 Formulae – Mathematical formulae should only be presented for explaining texts.
 Details of how they are derived should be avoided.

-I.2.5 Quotations – Simple reference to the document number or paragraph number of an existing text or key phrase should be used instead of lengthy quotes.
+I.2.5 Quotations – Simple reference to the document number or paragraph number of an existing standard should be used instead of lengthy quotes.
 Material available elsewhere in ITU-T should not be reproduced or quoted at length.
-Excerpts or brief summaries may be included in the contribution when it is known that the members of the ITU-T study group do not have ready access to such material.
+Excerpts or brief summaries may be included in the contribution when it is known that the members of the ITU-T study group do not have ready access to such material (see also clauses 3.1.6 and 3.1.7 of [b-ITU-T A.1]).

-I.2.6 References – Reference to other ITU-T contributions or Recommendations should be made by using the official document number, e.g. COM 14-10.
-If the referenced contribution belongs to a previous study period, this fact should be noted as well.
+I.2.6 References – Reference to other ITU-T contributions or Recommendations should be made by using the official document number.
+If the referenced contribution belongs to a previous study period, this fact should be noted as well (e.g. "SG2-C123 [2012-2015]").

-References to standards other than ITU or ISO/IEC publications or standards should conform to the requirements of Recommendation ITU-T A.5.
-Other publications not covered by Recommendation ITU-T A.5 may be referenced in a Bibliography.
+Normative references to standards other than ITU or ISO/IEC standards should conform to the requirements of [b-ITU-T A.5].
+Informative references are listed in a Bibliography at the end of the contribution.

-(See "Guide" for more information on references and bibliographies.)

 I.2.7 Revision to existing text – If a contribution proposes modifications to an existing text, e.g. draft Recommendation, the portions of the text to be modified should be clearly shown with revision marks.
 Adequate indications shall also be given to identify any changes proposed with regard to the previous version of the same text.